rorcde/rodrigo_rivera_com/pages/pages-root-folder/index.md

       label: ResearchGate
       href: https://www.researchgate.net/profile/Rodrigo_Rivera-Castro

 widget1:
   title: "Rodrigo Rivera"
   url: 'http://mlss.cc'
   image: banner_rodrigo_cdtm.jpg
-  text: 'Rodrigo is a Mexican researcher at the ADASE group part of the Skolkovo Institute of Science and Technology in Moscow, Russia.
-He brings more than 10 years of experience in the industry working on applied machine learning tasks for the e-commerce and FMCG sectors.'
+  text: 'Rodrigo is a Mexican German researcher at the ADASE group part of Skoltech in Moscow, Russia.
+He brings more than twelve years of experience working on applied machine learning tasks for the e-commerce, technology, and FMCG sectors.'

 widget2:
   title: "Research"
   url: 'http://www.skoltech.ru'
   image: banner_mlss.jpg
   text: 'His research intersects the areas of Machine Learning and Topological Data Analysis for time series and graph data.
-He seeks to advance the theory to provide applications in the areas of demand prediction, and user modeling with an emphasis on robust machine-learning software that can be deployed to address societal problems.'
+He seeks to advance the theory to provide forecasting and user modeling applications, emphasizing robust machine-learning software to address societal problems.'

 widget3:
   title: "Outreach"
   url: 'http://mlss2019.skoltech.ru'
   image: banner_outreach.jpg
   text: 'Rodrigo is very keen on promoting Machine Learning scholarly through academic outreach activities.
-Two examples of this are his involvement as a co-organizer of the Machine Learning Summer School 2019 in Moscow and the Machine Learning Open Community Day 2019 at Skoltech.'
+Two examples of this are co-organizing international events such as SMILES in 2021 and 2020 and MLSS in 2019.'

 #
 # Use the call for action to show a button on the frontpage